Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-In the case of \citet{XTuToM2020}, since they evaluated the consistency of the predicted 3DMM with the input image by taking pairs consisting of the parameters and a latent representation of the image computed with an encoder, eq. \eqref{eq:L_adv} is modified as
+In particular, \citet{XTuToM2020} used the GAN architecture to improve the estimation of 3DMM parameters by evaluating the consistency of the predicted 3DMM parameters with the input image.
+To do so, they took pairs consisting of a latent representation of an image and the corresponding 3DMM parameters.
+Therefore, eq. \eqref{eq:L_adv} becomes